leogmendoza/park-pal/README.md

 ## Test Pics

 ### LED Matrix (multiplexed with shift registers)
-The pair of 74HC595s were a lot more painful to implement than you'd think..
+This was a lot more painful to implement than you'd think..

 <img src="public/led_matrix_test.gif" width="60%">